Seq2Tens: An Efficient Representation of Sequences by Low-Rank Tensor Projections: Details on computations

 Let $\Delta: \Seq{\R^d} \rightarrow \Seq{\R^d}$ be the discrete difference operator defined for a sequence $\bx = (\bx_1, \dots, \bx_L) \in \Seq{\R^d}$ as

-where we made the simple identification that $\bx_0 \equiv 0$, i.e. for all sequences we first concatenate a $\mathbf{0}$ observation along the time axis.
-This step is beneficial for two reasons: \begin{enumerate*}[label=(\roman*)] \item now $\Delta$ preserves the length $L$ of a sequence, \item now $\Delta$ is one-to-one, since otherwise $\Delta$ would be translation invariant, i.e. it would map all sequences which are translations of each other to the same output sequence\end{enumerate*}.
+where we made the simple identification that $\bx_0 \equiv 0$, i.e. for all sequences we first concatenate a $\mathbf{0}$ observation along the time axis, in the signature learning community this is called basepoint augmentation \cite{morrill2020generalised}, which is beneficial for two reasons: \begin{enumerate*}[label=(\roman*)] \item now $\Delta$ preserves the length $L$ of a sequence, \item now $\Delta$ is one-to-one, since otherwise $\Delta$ would be translation invariant, i.e. it would map all sequences which are translations of each other to the same output \end{enumerate*}.

 To motivate differencing, first let us consider $\Phi_m(\bx)$ for $m=1$, and for brevity denote $\Delta \bx_i = \bx_i - \bx_{i-1}$ for $i=1, \dots, L$ and the convention $\bx_0 = 0$.
 Then, we may write